szimszon/tb-filelink-seafile/README.md

 SeaFile for Filelink in Thunderbird
 ===================================

-Adds the possibility to use a SeaFile store for Filelink
+Adds the possibility to use a SeaFile store for Filelink.

 This is a highly experimental extension for thunderbird.
 It is based heavily on YouSendIt implementation (http://mxr.mozilla.org/comm-central/source/mail/components/cloudfile/nsYouSendIt.js).